 The Tunisian people, impressively, passed another test to the coherence and solidness of their newly founded democratic state, following the death of President Beji Caid Essebsi, last month.

-Yet, all concerned parties, including the Islamists and opposition, reacted to Caid Essebsi’s death with showing high levels of political discipline.
+Yet, all concerned parties, including the Islamists and opposition, reacted to Caid Essebsi’s death by showing high levels of political discipline.

 That is exactly what is making Tunisia’s stance impressive to the observer.
 Every political group, on the Tunisian political spectrum, decided to wait and invest their resources and energy for the democratic battle of the early presidential elections, scheduled in September.

-Certainly, the high level of political awareness and maturity of the Tunisian people was the main motivator behind political group’s decision to avoid political street fights and aim for victory in a democratic battle.
-Caid Essebsi’s death was not the first test to Tunisian people’s determination to building and preserving a democratic state.
+Certainly, the high level of political awareness and maturity of the Tunisian people was the main motivator behind the political group’s decision to avoid political street fights and aim for victory in a democratic battle.
+Caid Essebsi’s death was not the first test of the Tunisian people’s determination to build and preserve a democratic state.

-The upcoming presidential elections in Tunisia is critical in defining, not only the future of Tunisia, but also the future of the Middle East region, in terms of the potential return of Islamist groups to the political scene.
-After their defeat in Egypt and Tunisia, in 2013, followed by several Arab countries decision to designate the Muslim Brotherhood as a terrorist organization, most of the Muslim Brotherhood leaders and high profile members fled to Qatar, Turkey, the United Kingdom, and the United States.
+The upcoming presidential elections in Tunisia are critical in defining, not only the future of Tunisia but also the future of the Middle East region, in terms of the potential return of Islamist groups to the political scene.
+After their defeat in Egypt and Tunisia, in 2013, followed by several Arab countries' decision to designate the Muslim Brotherhood as a terrorist organization, most of the Muslim Brotherhood leaders and high-profile members fled to Qatar, Turkey, the United Kingdom, and the United States.

-However, the new vacuum in power in Tunisia revived the Muslim Brotherhood’s hopes in sneaking back to the peak point of the political stage, not only in Tunisia, but the whole Arab region.
+However, the new vacuum in power in Tunisia revived the Muslim Brotherhood’s hopes of sneaking back to the peak point of the political stage, not only in Tunisia but the whole Arab region.

-But, as they say: in politics, as in love, one can hardly predict what may happen next.
+But, as the saying goes: in politics, as in love, one can hardly predict what may happen next.